 To illustrate the information in a \problemabbr{}, consider the task of planning a travel itinerary that satisfies a user's preferences (\texttt{Planning}, as shown in~\cref{fig:tasks}, middle).
 We represent the underlying world state as a weighted graph $W = (V,E,w)$ whose vertices are potential destinations.
 A decision is a path $W'$ in $W$, representing the itinerary.
 Higher-weighted paths are better and the agents must communicate to improve their knowledge of the edge weights.

-In general, we represent the world state $W$ as a weighted graph and the possible decisions as subgraphs $W'$ that satisfy task-specific constraints.
-Edges and vertices in $W$ have weights $w(e_{ij}), w(v_i)$ that represent rewards (which may be negative) for including them in $W'$.
+In general, we represent the world state $W$ as a weighted graph and the possible decisions as subgraphs $W'$ that satisfy task-specific constraints.\footnote{Representing $W$ as a graph lets us model most discrete optimization problems.
+A more general formulation could assume an unstructured world state; agents would communicate about random variables representing unknown quantities in the world state, rather than features of an underlying graph.} Edges and vertices in $W$ have weights $w(e_{ij}), w(v_i)$ that represent rewards (which may be negative) for including them in $W'$.
 The optimal decision for this world state is a subgraph $W' \subseteq W$ that maximizes the reward

-In principle, the reward function could be be any function of $W'$, but we focus on the linear objective \labelcref{eq:obj}.
+In principle, the reward function could be any function of $W'$, but we focus on the linear objective \labelcref{eq:obj}.
 For most practical tasks, the constrained optimization problem could then be expressed as an integer linear programming problem and solved using standard algorithms.
 We assume edge and vertex weights are determined by their features, represented by feature vectors $\phi(\cdot) \in \mathbb{R}^k$, so that: